tiagoboldt/sharelatex-docker/README.md

 	docker run -d -p 3000:3000 tiagoboldt/sharelatex-docker:sharelatex sharelatex.sh

 It will be available on http://localhost:3000.
 Files will be kept in the user_files folder and database on db folder.
-Note that initialization might take up to 5 minutes before the server starts to respond.
+First execution might take some time to be ready.
+This is due to MongoDb pre-allocation.